Skip to content

 Serious reactions are uncommon but require urgent action:

-• Priapism (erection lasting more than 4 hours)
+• Priapism (an erection lasting more than 4 hours)

 Common mistakes